 Plaintiffs focus their claims against the distributors for contributory trademark and trade dress infringement under the Lanham Trademark Act, 15 U.S.C. § 1114, by “conspiring to sell and offering for sale Myra Bag’s deceptively and confusingly similar products in the United States.”
 The Amended Complaint further claims that by using “Mona B’s trademark and/or trade dress without Plaintiff’s permission, Defendants are unfairly benefiting from Mona B’s investment in the Mona B® trademark and/or trade dress and the reputation, success, and goodwill that Mona B has cultivated through its marketing and promotion of its Mona B® products.”

-Plaintiffs will have a number of challenges in successfully bringing claims against the distributors, including proving personal jurisdiction and that they were sufficiently aware of the alleged infringement.
-However, bringing suit against Myra Bag’s channels of distribution for its products will certainly put additional pressure on Myra Bag as the alleged direct infringer.
+Based upon jurisdictional case law, the Plaintiffs will have an uphill climb to keep any distributor not doing business in Ohio in the lawsuit.
+In the meantime, bringing suit against Myra Bag’s channels of distribution for its products is certainly putting additional pressure on Myra Bag as the alleged direct infringer.